onzfonz/comp227/src/content/0/en/part0b.md

 The CSS rule defines that elements with the `container` class will be outlined with a one-pixel wide [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border).
 It also sets 10-pixel [padding](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) on the element.
-This adds some empty space between the element's content and the border.
+This adds some space between the element's content and the border.

-The `.places` CSS rule sets the text color as lightgreen.
+The `.places` CSS rule sets the text color as `lightgreen`.

 HTML elements can also have other attributes apart from classes.
 The `div` element containing the places has an [id](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) attribute.